build-trust/ockam/documentation/use-cases/secure-remote-access-tunnels/README.md

-# Secure Remote Access Tunnels
+# Build a secure access tunnel to a service in a remote private network

 In this guide, we'll write a few simple [Rust programs](#setup) to programmatically create **secure access tunnels to remote services and devices that are running in a private network**, behind a NAT.
 We'll then tunnel arbitrary communication protocols through these secure tunnels.

-Ockam is a suite of open source programming libraries that make it easy to create lightweight, secure channels over complex, multi-hop, multi-protocol transport routes.
+Ockam is a suite of open source programming libraries that make it easy to create lightweight secure channels over complex, multi-hop, multi-protocol transport routes.
 When we combine *Ockam Secure Channels* with *Ockam Routing* and *Transport Inlets/Outlets*, we can **transparently tunnel** arbitrary protocols through Ockam's end-to-end encrypted and mutually